Scott Hall

 About Scott Hall

 Scott’s academic background is in the field of family studies.
 He teaches courses primarily related to marriage and family relationships and enjoys the opportunity to facilitate learning that can have both professional and personal application.
 The scholarship of teaching and learning (SoTL) occupies some of his attention as he strives to be an effective teacher and to share the insight he gains through his SoTL efforts.
-Scott formed and directs a campus knowledge group (SoTL Collaboration Initiative) that is designed to foster cross-campus collaborations on SoTL projects.
+Scott formed a campus knowledge group (SoTL Collaboration Initiative) that is designed to foster cross-campus collaborations on SoTL projects.

 Professional Experience